kallemov/Fast-Spatial-Interpolation-for-Irregular-Grid/README.md

 This library was used to only create an interpolation stencil in Watershed project, so there is no standard api at the moment.

-I provided an interface for python linking a C library and create a demostration
+I provided an example how to make an interface for linking the shared C library in python code and to create a demostration

 To create a shared C lib: